ballerina-attic/salesforce-twilio-integration/README.md

 * [Salesforce Connector](https://github.com/wso2-ballerina/package-salesforce) and the [Twilio Connector](https://github.com/wso2-ballerina/package-twilio) will be downloaded from `ballerinacentral` when running the Ballerina file.

 #### Implementation
 Let's consider `integration.bal` for example.
-Let's first see how to add the Salesforce configurations, which requires OAuth2 configurations and Twilio configurations for the application written in Ballerina language.
+Let's first see how to add the Salesforce configurations, which require OAuth2 configurations and Twilio configurations for the application written in Ballerina language.

 ##### Setup OAuth2 configurations (for Salesforce Connector)
 Create a Salesforce account and create a connected app by visiting [Salesforce](https://www.salesforce.com) and obtain the following parameters: